dthain/opsys-sp24/project4/index.md

 of operations: submitting, waiting, removing, etc.  Try the different scheduling algorithms, and verify that the statistics reported are correct for the jobs that actually run.
-Try running with different numbers of printers, and check that all are kept appropriately busy.
+Try running with different numbers of background threads, and check that all are kept appropriately busy.

 Think critically about unexpected events, such as improper input from the user, incorrect arguments to